abryu/Build-a-Web-Search-Engine/WebParser(Python)/README.md

 * Python programs are typically 3-5 times shorter than equivalent Java programs.
 This difference can be attributed to Python's built-in high-level data types and its dynamic typing.

 ### Built on Spyder.
+* Spyder is an interactive Python development environment providing MATLAB-like features in a simple and light-weighted software.
+It also provides ready-to-use pure-Python widgets to your PyQt4 or PySide application: source code editor with syntax highlighting and code introspection/analysis features, NumPy array editor, dictionary editor, Python console, etc.

 ## Libraries and APIs used: